a young student at their desk writing in a workbook in a classroom full of students

 Physical Education

-The program includes physical fitness, large and small muscle motor coordination, relay skills, teamwork, and instruction in team and individual sports.
+The physical education program includes physical fitness, large and small muscle motor coordination, relay skills, teamwork, and instruction in team and individual sports.
 Health units are taught throughout the year.
 Cooperation, skill building, teamwork, participation, and sportsmanship are emphasized.

 Computer Literacy

-Students will become familiar with basic knowledge of how computers work, hardware, software, and terminology for use of computer and related technology efficiency.
+In the elementary computer course, students will become familiar with basic knowledge of how computers work, hardware, software, terminology, and related technology efficiency.
 Emphasis will be on developing keyboarding skills and creating Microsoft Office Suite projects.
+Students will utilize the Scratch platform to learn basic coding skills necessary for computer programming.
 Age-appropriate discussions of online safety and proper computer etiquette will be covered.

 Spanish